The Impact of Cognitive Accessibility on Mental Health

 This session is organised by Helix Opportunity Institute.

-Contributions to a STS have to be submitted using the standard submission procedures of ICCHP-AAATE.
+Contributions to a STS have to be submitted using the standard submission procedures of ICCHP24.